What Is Head Spa Training? A Complete Guide for Beginners

 Japanese Head Spa places strong emphasis on rhythm, flow, and the nervous system.
 The techniques are effective but not forceful.
 Movements are steady and controlled, rather than fast or aggressive.

 In training, this means learning when to slow down, when to pause, and how to respond to the client rather than rushing through steps.
 These details are what turn the treatment into a premium experience.
+It’s also why many clients return regularly once they’ve experienced a proper head spa session.

-Certification and recognition
+Certification and Recognition

 After completing the required practical training, students receive a Certificate of Completion in Japanese Head Spa.
 The training at Wabi Sabi Zen Spa is recognised by the International Institute for Complimentary Therapists (IICT), allowing graduates to apply for professional membership once certified.